-Approval of the appointment of Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the fiscal year ending December 31, 1995.
+Approval of the appointment of Arthur Andersen LLP as McGrath RentCorp's independent public accountants for the fiscal year ending December 31, 1996.

-FOR AGAINST ABSTAIN
+/ / FOR / / AGAINST / / ABSTAIN

 The Board of Directors recommends a vote FOR the nominees named in Proposal 1 and FOR Proposal 2.
-The shares represented by this Proxy will be voted as directed on the reverse side; if no specification is made, the shares will be voted FOR said proposals and nominees.
+The shares represented by this Proxy will be voted as directed above; IF NO SPECIFICATION IS MADE, THE SHARES WILL BE VOTED FOR SAID PROPOSALS AND NOMINEES.
 In their discretion, the proxies are authorized to vote upon such other business as may properly come before the Meeting to the extent authorized by Rule 14a-4(c) promulgated by the Securities and Exchange Commission.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, the Proxy Statement and the 1994 Annual Report to Shareholders furnished with this Proxy.
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders, the Proxy Statement and the 1995 Annual Report to Shareholders furnished with this Proxy.

-Dated: , 1995
+Dated: , 1996

-SIGNATURE

 SIGNATURE